mhered/mhered-test-pkg/README.md

 ### Troubleshooting

 There is something off with the tag `v0.1.0`.
-Wat linked to `8ad878f` which does not show here!
+Was linked to `8ad878f` which does not show here!

 ```bash
 $ git log --oneline